 So you need to deposit a check.
-It may be the first time, or it may have been so long that you forgot how to deposit checks.
-Make sure you know your options, including where to go, where not to go, and how technology makes it easier to deposit checks.
+It may be the first time, or it may have been so long that you forgot how to do it.
+Find out what your options are, where to go, where not to go, and how technology makes it easier than ever to make a deposit.

 Where to Deposit Checks